bblearner/dicedb-mcp/README.md

 - ECHO a message through DiceDB.
 - GET a value from DiceDB by key.
 - SET a key-value pair in DiceDB.
+- DEL one or more keys from DiceDB.

 ## Installation